droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 If the players express an interest in investigating the attic, Tereska provides them with directions to the entrance in <span class="citation">N3o.
 Master Bedroom (p.
 108)</span>.
 She also prepares a small plate of bread and cheese, which she asks them to bring to Victor.
 Proceed to [[#E3c.
 Speaking with Victor]] below.
 ### 2. Infiltrating the Mansion
 The players may choose to infiltrate the mansion rather than obtain Baron Vallakovich’s permission.
 If they are found, however, one or more NPCs can raise the alarm by shouting for aid.
-If the alarm is raised, twelve **guards** arrive at the mansion two minutes later, followed by Izek Strazni one minute afterward.
+If the alarm is raised, twelve **[Guards](https://2e.aonprd.com/NPCs.aspx?ID=933)** arrive at the mansion two minutes later, followed by Izek Strazni one minute afterward.

 The NPCs in the mansion behave as follows:

 * [[Non-Player Characters#Baron Vargas Vallakovich|Baron Vallakovich]] can generally be found in <span class="citation">N3l.
 Library (p.
 107)</span> during the day, and in <span class="citation">N3o.
 Master Bedroom (p.
 108)</span> at night.
-He is accompanied by his two **mastiffs**, Fang and Claw, at all times.
+He is accompanied by his two **[Elite Riding Dogs](https://2e.aonprd.com/Monsters.aspx?ID=2925)**, Fang and Claw, at all times.
 If he finds the players trespassing, he sets Fang and Claw to attack them, but raises the alarm if the dogs are defeated.
 * Baroness Lydia Petrovna can generally be found in <span class="citation">N3c.
 Dining Room (p.
 106)</span> during the day and in <span class="citation">N3o.
 Master Bedroom (p.
 108)</span> at night.
 If she finds the players trespassing during the day, she assumes that they are guests of her husband, Vargas, and greets them accordingly; otherwise, she screams, then faints.
 * Victor Vallakovich can generally be found in <span class="citation">N3t.
 Victor's Workroom (p.
 109)</span> both day and night.
 If he finds the players trespassing, he greets them warily and demands to know their names and business.
 (He won’t raise the alarm if his curiosity is satisfied.)
 * Tereska, the cook, can generally be found in <span class="citation">N3g.
 Kitchen (p.
 106)</span> during the day, and in <span class="citation">N3f.
 Servants' Quarters (p.
 106)</span> at night.
 If she finds the players trespassing, she gives them an opportunity to leave, but raises the alarm if they refuse.